-Berlin’s soon-to-be decommissioned airport at Tegel will become an urban tech launchpad under current proposals to redesign the space.
+Berlin’s decommissioned airport at Tegel will become an urban tech launchpad under current proposals to redesign the space.
 The Federal Government and the State of Berlin are redeveloping Tegel as a living urban laboratory, and an experimental hub for research and businesses that could shape the cities of the future.
 The plans re-imagine the former inner-city airport as a testing ground for new mobility concepts, energy sources and materials, as well as novel approaches to recycling and water management.

 Once decommissioned, part of the existing airport facilities such as terminal buildings and hangars will be repurposed, while plans will also include the delivery of around 5,000 new homes.

 Horizon scanning: developing a sustainable vision for The Urban Tech Republic

 Boasting an unrivalled location only 15 minutes from the centre of the city, The Urban Tech Republic will be a place where ideas take flight.
 Under our cities advisory service, Arup’s Foresight team held a range of workshops and meetings to help the client develop a sustainable vision for the area.
 The team distilled some key themes around green infrastructure, urban water management and the use of digital technologies among others.